Card Shuffler

 [Upgrading from the TPU Roller version]

-If you've already printed the card shuffler, but want to upgrade, please refer to the above graphic for the parts you'll need to reprint.
+If you've already printed the original tpu version of the card shuffler, but want to upgrade, please refer to the above graphic for the parts you'll need to reprint.
 Make sure you print 2 of the axels, pad drums, and the card holder/bracket.
 In addition you'll need two extra screws to secure the drums to the axels, and the 4 O-rings.

 If all you want to do is upgrade the pad drums, then you should be able to slide them on the original axles, however be aware that they aren't secured with friction like the TPU pads were, so you might need to glue them or use some other method to fix them once installed, if the fit is too loose.
 The new axels are slightly longer, but also have a hole for a self tapping screw to tap into.